-In addition to a new preface, the PDF includes a full-page reproduction of Marvin Hill’s classic cover illustration, and an addendum with three new stories.
+In addition to a new preface, the expanded PDF includes a full-page reproduction of Marvin Hill’s classic cover illustration, and an addendum with three new stories.
 “Carbondale Before Dark” is about growing up in the town in the 1950s and early ’60s.
 “Bucky’s Dome” is about living in futurist Buckminster Fuller’s dome home in the early 1980s.
 “Ghosts of Carbondale Past” is about a 2017 reunion concert of Carbondale bands from the 1970s.

 The expanded Carbondale After Dark PDF is available HERE.